 You will wait for about 2 to 3 hours to enjoy the excellent and distinctive smoky taste of Lovo.
-Typically, Fijians will use chicken or pork to make delicious Lovo.
-The meat and fish will become soft and tasty after cooking in Lovo.
+Typically, Fijians will use chicken or pork to make this delicious dish.
+The meat and fish will become soft and tasty after cooking in the Lovo.

 Mouthwatering Fijian Seafood-Based Foods You Must Try

 This part is for those who love seafood.
-These dishes’ fresh and characteristic taste of these dishes will stimulate your taste buds.
+These dishes’ fresh and characteristic taste will stimulate your taste buds.
 Let’s check them out.

 7. Grilled Mahi Mahi – Fijian Grilled Fish

-Mahi-mahi is a typical dish that has a bright color.
+Mahi-mahi is a typical warm water fish that has a bright color.
 Its meat will bring the characteristic flavor with the sweetness and juiciness.
 This fish belongs to the Coryphaenidae family.
 You can see Mahi Mahi commonly in Costa Rica, Fiji, Hawaii, the Gulf of Mexico, and the Indian Ocean.

 There are many ways to prepare mahi-mahi, and grilling is one of the most common methods in Fiji.
 To create this recipe, chefs will season the fish and add olive oil to the surface of the fish piece.
 After grilling for 4 to 5 minutes per side, you can consume this food.